Not long ago, I wrote about how I see salsa community. It’s a good idea to read it first if you haven’t already. I will wait. :-)

 We have marathons that meets everything but late hours.
 We don’t want to have salsa lag.
 So why not to try relay race.
 Those who love to dance during the night can dance during the night; I will happily dance during the day!

 Ok, this is a crazy idea. :-) Now, really…

 I heard this one from a friend of a friend.
-Just one or two hour-long party and dance as much as possible.
+Just one or two hour-long parties and dance as much as possible.
 Another response to marathons.
 Ok, again, this one is not meant to be serious. :-D

 Anyway, I tried this concept lately at after party of Prague’s salsa marathon.
-Also at a regular local party as I have a lot of other things to do as well lately.
+Also at a regular local party as I have a lot of other things to do as well recently.
 It’s a lot of gym.
 A lot.
 But it was also fun.
 It could work sometime!

 I don’t have the name for this one.
 It could be a day marathon.
 Or half marathon.
-Probably I prefer social weekend.
+I probably prefer social weekend.
 Social fun could also be the name.

 The concept is this: it starts in the morning, sometimes like 10 am, and the last beat of the last song ends at midnight (or even sooner! definitely not later).
 It would be partly inside and partly outside so dancers could have fresh air during the dance.
 Cocktails with umbrellas.
 Water.
 No rush.

 Sorry, I started to dream about a salsa festival in Šibenik, two years ago, with a tent, during the day instead of night.
 Yeah, that would be perfect!

 Soo… I think an event of type TBA (Todos los Bailes con Amor? :-)) is concept missing right now.
 From my point of view, it’s the future.
 We need to have more of “marathons” and unlock them for everybody.
 We need to share our joy of dancing with anybody.
 Not just with each other.